 2. Your partner introduces you to things you like.
 You get new opportunities for pleasurable experiences and an expanded sense of self.

-For example, say your partner enjoys bicycle camping.
-Maybe you never would have tried this if it wasn't for your partner's influence.
+For example, say your partner enjoys bicycle camping, and maybe you never would've tried this if it wasn't for your partner's influence.

 3. Your partner's good habits rub off on you—including health, finance, lifestyle, or psychological habits.